SimGamerJen/FS25_CropControlOverride/README.md

 - Designed for **FS25**; no FS22 legacy hooks.
 - Intended to be **map‑agnostic**.
 Custom fruits are fine as long as you use correct names.
-- Works alongside calendar/growth mods; this only reorders and disables fruit visibility/usage.
+- Works alongside growth/calendar mods.

 ---

 ## 🤝 Contributing

 Issues and PRs welcome!
-Suggestions for per‑map config files and automatic fruit discovery are especially appreciated.
+Suggestions for GUI editors or in-game config menus are especially appreciated.

 ---

 ## 📜 License

-MIT (see `LICENSE` if included in your repo).
+MIT (see `LICENSE`).